accumulator/charge-lnd/README.md

 For example:
 ```
-[friends]
+[example-policy]
-match = id
+match = balance
-channels = 634674x1877x1, 697111262856151041
+min_capacity = 500000

 strategy = static
-base_fee_msat = 0
+base_fee_msat = 1000
-fee_ppm = 1
+fee_ppm = 10
 ```

-This policy matches the channels using the `id` matcher.
-This matcher checks if the channel matches one of the channel IDs in the `channels` property.
-This is a comma-separated list of short or full channel IDs.
+This policy matches the channels using the `balance` matcher.
+This matcher checks channel capacity/ratio attributes.
+In this example `min_capacity` is specified.
+Only channels with at least 500000 sats total capacity will match.

-If a channel matches the `[friends]` policy, the `static` strategy is used, which just takes the `base_fee_msat` and `fee_ppm`  properties defined in the policy and applies them to the channel.
+If a channel matches this policy, the `static` strategy is then used, which takes the `base_fee_msat` and `fee_ppm`  properties defined in the policy and applies them to the channel.

 There is a special `[default]` section, that will be used if none of the policies matches a channel.
 The `[default]` section only contains a strategy, not a match definition.